tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Artifacts can be loaded into an action, and generated from an action
 - State Changes => Event bridge (e.g. Success, Failure, Cancelled)
 - Cloudtrail or Console UI can be used to view / interact

+### CodeBuild

+AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
+With CodeBuild, you don’t need to provision, manage, and scale your own build servers.
+CodeBuild scales continuously and processes multiple builds concurrently, so your builds are not left waiting in a queue

+- Code Build as a service - fully managed
+- Pay only for the resources consumed during builds
+- Alternative to part of Jenkins functionality
+- Used for builds and tests
+- Uses docker for build environment, can be customised
+- Integrates with AWS services ..KMS, IAM, VPC, CloudTrail, S3